 The audience was eager to help influence that interpretation, asking how they could respectfully and appropriately advocate to open up multi-family housing construction.
 Others wondered if there were any processes being introduced to streamline construction (video inspections, for example) that might remain in place after shelter in place.

 SPUR’s efforts to connect our membership to those who were making the decisions about their industry complemented similar actions being taken by the Metropolitan Oakland Chamber of Commerce, the Bay Area Council and others.
+SPUR also sent letters in support of allowing construction to Bay Area public health officers and city and county leaders.
 Within a week of the forum, the counties issues their new directives allowing construction to proceed.

 As Santa Clara County Supervisor Dave Cortese told KTVU, this change didn’t come about because the risk disappeared.
 Instead it happened because together “we have figured out a way to go forward.”
 Figuring out how to go forward together is the only way we will overcome our current challenges.
 SPUR will continue to bring our members and the broader Bay Area community together so we can do just that.